 Spending too much time alone:

 Anxiety may cause you to isolate yourself from others and become withdrawn.
-Your company may seem the best resort at the moment but studies state that spending time alone is actually bad for both your mind and body.
+Your company may seem the best resort at the moment, but studies state that spending time alone is terrible for both your mind and body.